About me

 Host Galaxies from Kinematics

 Continuing on previous work, we investigate the line-of-sight velocity and velocity dispersion maps of SMBH merger host galaxies.
-In Bardati et al. (in prep), we find that SMBH merger hosts are characterized by a more prominent bulge, slower rotation, and stronger kinematic misalignments.
+In Bardati et al. (2024b), we find that SMBH merger hosts are characterized by a more prominent bulge, slower rotation, and stronger kinematic misalignments.
+See also the application of these results to real galaxies in Horlaville et al. (2025).

 Contact